Tacurong

-Tacurong, officially the City of Tacurong (Dakbanwa sang Tacurong; Maguindanaon: Kuta nu Takurung, Jawi: كوت نو تكروڠ; Lungsod ng Tacurong), is a component city in the province of Sultan Kudarat, Philippines.
-According to the 2020 census, it has a population of 109,319 people.
+Tacurong (/ˈtækʊrɒŋ/), officially the City of Tacurong (Dakbanwa sang Tacurong; Maguindanaon: Kuta nu Takurung, Jawi: كوت نو تكروڠ; Lungsod ng Tacurong), is a component city in the province of Sultan Kudarat, Philippines.
+According to the 2024 census, it has a population of 116,945 people.

 Tacurong has a total land area of 15,340 hectares, the smallest in land area among the province's 12 municipalities but the most populous.
 Tacurong became a component city of Sultan Kudarat in 2000 by virtue of Republic Act No. 8805 in September 2000.

 History

 Tacurong was originally a barangay of the Municipality of Buluan.
 On August 3, 1951, it was created into a municipality by Executive Order Number 462 signed by the President Elpidio Quirino.
-At that time Tacurong had an estimated area of 40,000 hectares and 14 barangays.
-In 1961, the southern portion of Tacurong was separated to form the municipality of Tantangan, and in 1973, Tacurong lost some of its eastern portions when the municipality of President Quirino was created.
+At that time Tacurong covered an estimated area of 40,000 hectares and consisted of 14 barangays.
+In 1961, its southern portion was separated to form the Tantangan, and in 1973, some of its eastern areas were ceded with the creation of President Quirino.